 5 ORGANIZATION Traditional and Alternative Sunday School Structures.
 Discussion.

 6 CURRICULUM Discussion.
 Syllabus Analysis.
 Curriculum Exercise.
 Closing Prayer.
-They have been developed from many years of experience of training and developing Sunday Schools in both Great Britain and Canada. ✞
+They have been developed from many years of training and improving Sunday Schools in Great Britain and Canada. ✞

 Research tells us that there are three groups of lapsed church members.
-The first group of people worships less than once in six weeks, the second only at Christmas and Easter, the third only for weddings, funerals or baptisms.
-Church Growth research also indicates that one visit to a lapsed person's home from a concerned Church Member is often sufficient to bring that person and his or her family back into active participation in church life.
+The first group of people worships less than once in six weeks, the second only at Christmas and Easter, the third only for weddings, funerals, or baptisms.
+Church Growth research indicates that one visit to a lapsed person's home from a concerned Church Member is often sufficient to bring that person and their family back into active participation in church life.
 This visitation program aims to build up and train a small core group of Christians who will visit and encourage the partially committed and lapsed members of their church to invite them into greater involvement. ✞

-The Church Member Visitation program is designed to train and set in place a team of visitors who can effectively build relationships with families, friends and lapsed members of the church and others in the community.
+The Church Member Visitation program trains and establishes a team of visitors who can effectively build relationships with families, friends, and lapsed church members and others in the community.
 The aim is to draw them back into active participation in Church life.
-The visitation is based upon materials from the Ministry to the Lapsed Program (L.E.A.D.
-Ministries) from New York.
-This training material has been adjusted from my own experiences in numerous training programs carried out in England and Canada.
-There are normally two training sessions followed by a pre-arranged Sunday afternoon or evening visit in the area or parish.
-The group then gathers to discuss their findings and to invite those contacted to a special guest service on a Sunday morning.
-This is set up with a free luncheon or evening dinner, during which a very simple telling of the Gospel is shared and special invitations are hand-delivered to each family.
+The visitation materials are from the ministry to the Lapsed Program (LEAD Ministries) from New York.
+I have added my own experiences with numerous programs in the United Kingdom and Canada.
+There are two training sessions followed by a pre-arranged Sunday afternoon or evening visit in the parish.
+The group then gathers to discuss their findings and invites contacts to a special guest service on a Sunday morning.
+After the ceremony, there is a free luncheon or evening dinner, and a straightforward Gospel message and invitations are hand-delivered to each family.
 The visitation team can systematically work through the church's membership list on subsequent occasions. ✞

 Opening Worship.
 Course and Personal Goals.
 The Message from Research.
 The Dropout Track (Dr. John Savage).
 Overview of Conversational Skills.
 Role Play.
 The practice of Conversational Skills.
-Bible Study Jesus and the Woman at the Well - Encountering a personal Jesus in John 4:4-14 (NIV)✞
+Bible Study Jesus and the Woman at the Well - Encountering a personal Jesus in John 4:4-14. ✞

-The "Full Membership Ministry" evangelism program is designed to train and set in place a team of effective visitors who can visit members' homes and talk about their faith in the community.✞
+The "Full Membership Ministry" evangelism program sets out to train and set up a team of capable visitors who can visit members' homes and talk about their faith in the community.✞

-"The Diagnostic Clinic" is an evangelism program designed to help a Church fully understand the meaning of evangelism, to analyze the local community, the attendance of various age groups and to set growth goals to reach out to them.
-This is based on the words of Jesus in the Great Commission in Matthew 28.19-20, "Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and the Holy Spirit, and teaching them to obey everything I have commanded you.
+"The Diagnostic Clinic" is an evangelism program designed to help a Church fully understand the meaning of evangelism, analyze the local community, the attendance of various age groups, and set growth goals to reach out to them.
+These principles come from the words of Jesus in the Great Commission in Matthew 28.19-20, "Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age."
-William Carey, (1761-1834) the British Missionary, made this popular in his book entitled, 'An Enquiry into the Obligations of Christians.'
-Carey translated the Bible into Bengali, Sanskrit, Hindi and two other Indian languages.
+William Carey (1761-1834), the British Missionary, made this famous in his book entitled 'An Enquiry into the Obligations of Christians.'
+Carey translated the Bible into Bengali, Sanskrit, Hindi, and two other Indian languages.
 His motto was, "Expect great things from God; attempt great things for God."✞

-This Diagnostic Clinic Seminar is designed to help understand the meaning of church growth and evangelism.
+The Diagnostic Clinic Seminar helps understand the meaning of church growth and evangelism.
 The seminar produces three documents 1) Church Growth History.
 2) Worker Analysis.
 3) Community Setting.
 These are required to set growth goals for the congregation extending out ten years.
 The Diagnostic Clinic is based on the Fuller Theological Seminary model and adjusted for ministry in Canada.
-The clinic takes a church's leadership team through the basic church growth principles, the diseases limiting its ministry, the church's recent history, her people resources and its community potential.
-A plan is then developed to ensure continued future growth.
+The clinic takes a church's leadership team through the basic church growth principles, the diseases limiting its ministry, its recent history, people resources, and its community potential.
+The plan then ensures continued future growth.
 It has been used successfully by myself with over 30 congregations in a Canadian setting.✞

-The Parish Home Meeting program is a series of practical training seminars which take place in a home for the members of a Church to train Christians in evangelism and in how to share Jesus in a group.
-It is based upon the words in Acts 2.46-47 "Every day they continued to meet together in the temple courts.
-They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
+The Parish Home Meeting program is a series of practical training seminars in a home for the members of a Church to train Christians in evangelism and share Jesus in a group.
+It comes from the words in Acts 2.46-47 "Every day they continued to meet together in the temple courts.
+They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the people's favor.
 And the Lord added to their number daily those who were being saved."
 We aim to add daily to our numbers.
 The series culminates in a home meeting blitz in the community-led and run by trained laypeople.✞